 3. Be open to patient feedback.

-Doctors do tend to know what’s best for their patients, but that’s not to say that patients’ opinions don’t matter.
-Letting patients know that they can approach their healthcare providers with any questions or concerns about the quality of their care is crucial.
-The more specific and honest the feedback from the patients, the better medical professionals can improve their work.
-At the same time, easy communication between doctor and patient helps create relationships built on trust (rather than on dollar signs).
+It’s crucial to let patients know they can approach their healthcare providers with any questions or concerns about the quality of their care.
+The more that patient feedback is specific and honest, the better medical professionals can become.
+At the same time, easy communication between doctor and patient creates relationships built on trust (rather than on dollar signs).

-This is another potential function for healthcare apps.
-However, even beyond custom applications, just keeping patients involved in the processes — like sending out emails to the patients after they’ve kept their appointments — can go a long way toward urging them to offer their perspectives and making them feel valued.
+This is another function for connected care.
+Just keeping patients involved in the processes — like sending out emails to the patients after they’ve kept their appointments — can go a long way toward encouraging their perspectives and making them feel valued.

-4. Train employees in the best practices for customer support.
+4. Train employees in best practices for patient engagement.

-Studies are constantly being conducted about the best ways to treat medical patients, not just physically but emotionally and psychologically.
-Bedside manner remains a vital aspect of overall healthcare.
-Ensuring that employees are always kept up to date regarding the intricacies of making patients feel supported is a responsibility to be taken seriously.
-After all, patients need to know they are being heard and respected if they are to forget that healthcare is a business and that they can feel at home.
+Studies are constantly conducted about the best ways to treat medical patients, not just physically but emotionally and psychologically.
+Bedside manner remains a vital aspect of healthcare.
+It’s important to ensure that employees are always kept up to date regarding the intricacies of patient support.

-Once again, healthcare apps that employees can share would be helpful.
-They can instantly provide updates or small pieces of advice about how medical professionals of any type and level can look after their patients’ emotional needs.
+With connected care, employees instantly provide updates or small pieces of advice about how medical professionals of any type and level can look after their patients’ needs.

-That could change soon, though, since 59% state that whether or not a primary doctor offers a patient app would factor into which doctor the patient chooses to see.
-In other words, the majority of patients would likely choose a doctor with an app over a doctor without one.
-It won’t take long for medical providers to catch onto this, and the earliest birds will certainly get the most worms.
+That could change soon, though, since 52% of consumers now expect to find whatever they need from a company in three clicks or less.
+In other words, the majority of patients would likely choose a doctor with a healthcare app over a doctor without one.
+It won’t take long for providers to catch on, and the earliest birds will certainly get the most worms.

-Bottom line — apps are a way to show patients that their needs and preferences are being taken into consideration, which helps healthcare feel less like a business and more like the idealistic service that most people imagine.
+Connected care and healthcare apps show patients that their needs and preferences are taken into consideration, which makes healthcare feel less like a business and more like the service patients expect.